Mounjaro®

 If you have physical limitations like arthritis or a tremor, self-administering an injection might be tricky, akin to building a model ship with boxing gloves on.
 You may need help from a healthcare professional or a family member.

 Remember, driving any new car, even the most technologically advanced one, comes with its learning curve and prospective hiccups.
-Starting Wegovy may also bring along side effects such as nausea, diarrhoea, or changes in heart rate.
+Starting Wegovy may also bring along side effects such as nausea, diarrhoea, or dehydration if GI side effects are severe.

 Efficacy and Age: Does age affect how well Wegovy works?
 Consider this: a seasoned marathon runner might find it easier than a beginner to complete a race, but both can still cross the finish line.